Examples of non-trivial contact mapping classes for overtwisted contact manifolds in all dimensions: Examples from Liouville pairs and half Lutz-Mori twists

 We point out that performing a half Lutz-Mori twist makes the contact manifold overtwisted.
-Indeed, it is explained in \cite[Remark 9.6]{MNW13} that this twist always gives a PS-overtwisted manifold, which then is also overtwisted according to \cite{CMP15,Hua16}.
+Indeed, it is explained in Massot, Niederkr\"{u}ger and Wendl \cite[Remark 9.6]{MNW13} that this twist always gives a PS-overtwisted manifold, which then is also overtwisted according to Casals, Murphy and Presas \cite{CMP15} and Huang \cite{Hua16}.